|

 are for people who want to suppress their own 10/22s.
 Please note, if you do not

-and forth between configurations.
-With the PAS or PASS attached to your rifle, you
+configurations.
+With the PAS or PASS attached to your rifle, you will have an

-will have an accurate and quiet firearm.
-Use of lead bullets is acceptable, though
+accurate and quiet firearm.
+Use of lead bullets is acceptable, though metal plated

-metal plated, unwaxed bullets will create less fouling.
-Quietest performance is
+or lightly waxed bullets will create less fouling.
+Best performance is achieved with

-achieved with match, subsonic, or standard velocity ammunition, as most high velocity
+match, subsonic, or standard velocity ammunition, as most high velocity loads will remain

-loads will remain transonic and could produce a noticeable sonic crack.
-In all cases
+transonic and could produce a noticeable sonic crack.
+In all cases sound reduction

-sound reduction is on par with any other suppressed .22 rifle on the market.
-The
+is on par with any other suppressed .22 rifle on the market.
+The noise generated is

-noise generated is similar to that of a BB gun or air rifle, depending upon the type of
+similar to that of a BB gun or air rifle, depending upon the type of ammunition

-ammunition used.
-Cleaning is easily accomplished without the need for disassembling
+used.
+Cleaning is easily accomplished by removing the monocore baffle unit, using a

 We also can convert a customer provided unfluted 1022 or